wotakumoe/wotaku/docs/glossary/audio.md

 ## Analog to Digital

-Analog audio signals are continuous sine wave.
-To process it digitally, we need to convert it into digital signal where we make it a discrete signal.
-The discretization goes on in both time and amplitude values.
+Analog audio signals are continuous sine waves.
+To process them digitally, we need to convert them into discrete signals.
+The discretization is performed on the amplitude and time domains.

 - Discretization of time -> Sampling
 - Discretization of amplitude -> Quantization

 ### Sampling
-In sampling we take analog signals and take samples at regular interval (PCM).
-More info in [**sample rate**](#sample-rate).
+Sampling involves taking periodic cuts of analog signals, also known as PCM.
+More info can be found in [**sample rate**](#sample-rate).

 ![](/glossary/audio/sampling.jpg)

 ### Quantization
 Quantization involves sampling an analog audio signal and converting it into a digital format.
-This process includes taking periodic samples of the audio wave and recording the amplitude of the analog signal at each sample point.
+This process includes taking periodic samples of the audio wave and recording the amplitude of the analog signal per each sample.
 Because the recorded amplitude values are approximations of the original, there are inherent errors.
 These errors manifest as a noise floor within the sound wave.
-A higher bit depth reduces the noise floor, making it less perceptible.
+A higher bit depth reduces this error induced noise floor.
+This is because the quantization error is the difference between the original and quantized signals.
+Larger bit depths allow for more approximate quantizations, reducing the amplitude of the error signal.

 ![](https://upload.wikimedia.org/wikipedia/commons/b/b8/Quantization_error.png)

 ## Sample Rate
-During sampling, the amount of samples taken from the analog audio signal per cycle of the audio to make a digital audio signal is known as the sample rate.
+The amount of samples taken from the analog audio signal per cycle is known as the sample rate.
 As it's a per-second measurement, the unit is Hz (Hertz).
 Hertz are a measurement of frequency, or how many periods of a wave exist per second.

-A higher sample rate means more data points of the signal.
-However, it doesn't necessarily mean higher quality.
-A higher sample rate lets you have sound waves of higher frequency, but for the same frequency, there are no advantages.
+A higher sample rate means more data points are taken per second.
+This doesn't necessarily result in a higher quality signal.
+A higher sample allows for audio signals of higher frequencies, but for the communal frequency range, there are no advantages.

 For listeners, 44.1KHz is sufficient to represent all humanly audible frequencies.
-44.1KHz is the standard sampling rate for CDs, and 48KHz is the standard sampling rate for DVDs and streaming services (originally brought forth to aid in timing with TV broadcasts).
-There is no functional difference between the two, beyond resampling issues that you may face.
+44.1KHz is the standard sampling rate for CDs, and 48KHz is the standard for DVDs and streaming services (originally brought forth to aid in timing with TV broadcasts).
+There is no functional difference between the two, beyond resampling issues that may arise between the mediums.

-Higher sampling rates are often desirable by producers as it lets them modify the audio more flexibly without adding additional noise, but this is not relevant for playback.
-Higher sampling rates available on DACs are generally used for processing headroom (for e.g. low-pass filters), that might result in an audible difference.
+Higher sampling rates are often desirable by producers as it allows them modify the audio more flexibly without adding additional noise, but this is not relevant for playback.
+Higher sampling rates available on DACs are generally used for processing headroom (for e.g. low-pass filters), that may result in an audible difference.

 ::: details Dithering
 Dithering is a process used when converting from different bit widths.
-Converting raw audio data to a different bit width will induce quanitization errors during the conversion process.
-These are errors in averaging amplitudes.
+Converting raw audio data to a different bit width will induce quantization errors during the conversion process.
+These are errors caused by averaging amplitudes.
 A dither signal can be applied to the audio before conversion, which is effectively noise.
-While noise may seem undesireable, it actually improves the quanitization and signfigantly reduces the errors during the conversion.
+While noise may seem undesireable, it actually improves the quantization and signfigantly reduces the errors during the conversion.
 The noise is not percievable to humans, and does not effect the quality of a mix whatsoever.
 :::

 ::: details Nyquist–Shannon Sampling Theorem
 All audio signal sampling is based on this theorem.
 The theorem states that the sample rate has to be at least twice the maximum frequency of the analog signal to avoid aliasing.
-So, if the analog signal has a max frequency of 5kHz, the sample rate has to be at least 10kHz.
+So, if the analog signal has a max frequency of 5kHz, the sample rate should be be at least 10kHz to reduce aliasing.

 Another condition is bandlimiting.
 During the conversion of signals, high frequency distortion is added to the result.
 A band-pass filter helps to isolate the target frequencies from this distortion.
 Aliasing occurs if this distortion is not filtered.
 The folded wave interferes with the main wave and creates a new, unwanted sound wave.